mayuri2307/Street-Fighter/README.md

 # Street-Fighter
 https://ancient-spire-88396.herokuapp.com/

+<h2>Instructions</h2>
+To start the game, click anywhere on the screen and after the instructions are complete, upload the model.json and weights.bin file in the upload file section.
+Click on load model and press start button to play.

 <h2>Problem</h2><br>
 Existing games for visually impaired people are very limited, monotonous and not addictive.
 Our aim is to make the games addictive for them by incorporating features like facilitating multiplayer option of playing and connecting with others through voice.